Breast Lift Los Angeles, CA

-There are many variations in the types of breast lift procedures performed and offered among plastic surgeons, and Dr. Hughes is not only familiar with, but has performed them all and performs them all frequently and as indicated.
+There are many variations in the types of breast lift procedures performed and offered among plastic surgeons, and Dr. Hughes is not only familiar with, but has performed them all frequently.
 The simplest type of lift is the crescent lift.
 The crescent lift involves removal of a crescent of skin above the areola.
 It is seldom indicated as it can elongate the areolae and make them appear very ovoid.
 Thus, very few of these are performed, and patients should be careful if that type of breast lift is offered as a treatment.

 The periareolar lift involves making an incision around the areola and lifting the nipple areola complex (NAC).
-This is referred to as a circumareolar, concentric, donut, or Benelli lift.
+This is also referred to as a circumareolar, concentric, donut, or Benelli lift.
 This lift is only useful for a small amount of breast droop (breast ptosis).
 It can also be used to improve symmetry of the areolae or to reduce the size of the areolae.
 This lift tends to flatten the breast to some degree.
 It should not be used in cases with more breast or areolar droop.
 Thus, it applies to few patients who are in need of a significant improvement in the skin envelope.
 The problem with taking too much skin from around the areola is that this can cause the areola to widen over time, sometimes monstrously so.
 A permanent purse-string suture is frequently placed to help with this issue, but this maneuver is only useful for a smaller percentage of cases.
 The concentric lift around the areola is very much like pulling on the strings of a drawstring trash bag.
-Everyone knows that as the strings are pulled the wrinkling increases.
+Everyone knows that as the strings are pulled, the wrinkling increases.
 This same type of wrinkling occurs with this lift as well.